nicholas-tedesco/nicholas-tedesco/README.md

 - 📚 In undergrad, I studied biochemistry with the intention of continuing on to medical school.
 However, I realized my passion for coding along the way!

 I'm currently...
-- 👨‍💼 working as a data scientist at Michigan Medicine.
+- 👨‍💼 working as a data scientist at Humana.
 - 🏫 pursuing a master's degree in computer science from Georgia Tech.
 - 🖥️ teaching myself new programming languages to supplement my coursework.